ircv3/ircv3.github.io/conduct.md

 ---
-title: Code of conduct
+title: Code of Conduct
 layout: default
----
+page-header: >

-# Code of conduct
+  Code of Conduct
 ---

 In the interest of fostering an open and welcoming environment, we as